elgrons/CoffeeRoasterInventory/README.md

 _The application has the following functionality:_

 * A user can see a list/menu of all available types of coffee beans.
-* For each item, a user can see its name, origin, price, and roast (light, medium, or dark) of the coffee bean.
+* For each inventory item, a user can see its name, origin, price, and roast (light, medium, or dark) of the coffee bean.
-* A user can submit a form to add a new burlap sack of coffee to the inventory.
+* A user can submit a form to add a quantity of coffee to the inventory.
-* A user can click on a burlap sack to see its detail page.
+* A user can click on a burlap sack to see its details page.
-* A user can see how many pounds of coffee beans are left in a burlap sack.
-A burlap sack has roughly 130 pounds.
+* A user can see how many pounds of coffee beans are in stock.
 * A user can click a button to sell a pound of coffee beans.
-This should decrease the number of pounds left by 1.
-The number of pounds in a sack of coffee beans is not able to go below 0.
+This should decrease the number of pounds remaining by 1.
+The quantity of coffee beans is not able to reduce below 0.

 ## Technologies Used